 Keep Lines of Communication Open

-Communication is key.
-During the holiday season, employees might not feel the need to be productive and many might want to take time off.
+Communication is key!
 Ensure that employees know that it's business as usual by communicating with them about expectations throughout the holidays as well as being available for communication when needed.

 Consider either scheduling a company-wide meeting or an email that ensures that everyone is on the same page with company policy during the holiday season.
 If needed, set weekly meetings and request progress updates to ensure that everyone is staying productive.